 The reduced production of red blood cells often leads to anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
 Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more , which causes fatigue, weakness, and paleness (pallor) and may lead to heart problems.
 Decreased production of white blood cells leads to repeated infections, which may cause fever and chills.
 Decreased platelet production impairs the blood's ability to clot and results in easy bruising or bleeding.

 Multiple myeloma may be discovered even before people have symptoms, when laboratory tests done for another reason show elevated protein levels in the blood or protein in the urine, or an x-ray done for another reason shows specific areas of bone loss.
 Bone loss may be widespread or, more often, appears as isolated punched-out areas in bones.

-The most useful laboratory tests are blood and urine protein electrophoresis and immunoelectrophoresis.
+The most useful laboratory tests are protein electrophoresis and immunoelectrophoresis of serum and urine.
 They detect and identify an overabundance of a single type of antibody found in most people who have multiple myeloma.
 Doctors also measure the different types of antibodies, especially IgG, IgA, and IgM.
+IgD and IgE types of multiple myeloma are extremely rare.
 Calcium levels are usually measured as well.

 A urine specimen collected over a 24-hour period is analyzed for the amount and types of protein in it.
-Bence Jones proteins are found in the urine of half of the people who have multiple myeloma.
+Bence Jones proteins, which represent part of the monoclonal antibody, are found in the urine of half of the people who have multiple myeloma.

 Even if x-ray findings suggest the diagnosis, imaging is needed to determine what bones are affected.
 X-rays of the entire body (skeletal survey) are usually done.
 Magnetic resonance imaging (MRI) or positron emission tomography (PET) combined with computed tomography (CT) may also be done to examine specific sites of bone pain.